webreattivo/remote-work-the-right-way/_posts/01-05-01-What-are-profiles-of-remote-work.markdown

 ---
-title:  "What are profiles of remote work ?"
+title:  "What are profiles of remote work?"
 anchor: "what_are_profiles_of_remote_work"
 type:   "g"
 h:   "h2"